 Oxford is a large, complex and diverse university, and although you will soon find your way around, it can be somewhat daunting at first.
 Here are some of the key people and locations with which you should familiarise yourself, as well as a very brief account of the institutional arrangements which support graduate work.

-Information about the Faculty can be found on http://www.theology.ox.ac.uk.
-This handbook and other resources for graduate students are available on the Faculty's WebLearn site.
+Information about the Faculty can be found on www.theology.ox.ac.uk.
+This handbook and other resources for graduate students are available on Canvas.

 1.1 REGISTRATION

 1.1.1 Registration and Student Self Service